 Listed below is a brief description of each project.
 Each student will choose the project they want to be involved with.
 Each group will be highly involved in the research.
 The students will report their research findings to their parents and university faculty on the last day of the Governor's School.

-Dr. Anant P. Godbole (Coincidences and the Birthday Problem)
+Dr. Anant P. Godbole: ("The e Birthday Problem & Coincidences")

-1. Cathy M. Charles

-3. Kacey Y. Tomsovic
+1. 3.

-2. Alyssa G. Coley
+2. 4.